alstn2468/react-for-beginners/README.md

 # React_For_Beginners
-[Normard Coder] React JS for Beginners
+[Nomad Coder] React JS for Beginners